 As will the rest of Emirates Club’s championship course, because it truly is a world class track.
 Dubbed ‘The miracle in the desert’ when it first opened in 1987, it was the Gulf’s first ever grassland golf course, very close to the centre of Dubai and literally built out of the natural desert terrain and despite some stiff competition particularly in recent years, still reigns supreme.

-There is attention to detail everywhere, from the manicured greens and fairways, to the close marshaling that ensures slow players are reminded politely of their expected finishing time.
+There is attention to detail everywhere, from the manicured greens and fairways to the close marshalling that ensures slow players are reminded politely of their expected finishing time.
 Home to the annual Dubai Desert Classic, you’ll be walking in the footsteps of previous winners Tiger Woods, Ernie Els and a host of legendary names and be facing just the same tricky shots as they did.
 Although, I seriously doubt whether the end result will be the same as theirs.

-The club boasts two additional courses, The Faldo, an 18 hole course designed by the man himself, that whilst lacking the majesty of the Majlis still offers a worthy challenge, and a 9 hole par 3 course that hosts a mini tournament for the pros on the eve of the Desert Classic.
-There are also two driving ranges, four full time PGA qualified teaching professionals and a custom club fitting centre on site.
-To top it all off, you can enjoy some outstanding facilities in a uniquely designed club house, built in the shape of a clutch of Bedouin tents.
+The club boasts two additional courses, The Faldo, an 18 hole course designed by the man himself, that whilst lacking the majesty of the Majlis still offers a worthy challenge and a 9 hole par 3 course that hosts a mini-tournament for the pros on the eve of the Desert Classic.
+There are also two driving ranges, four full-time PGA qualified teaching professionals and a custom club fitting centre on-site.
+To top it all off, you can enjoy some outstanding facilities in a uniquely designed clubhouse, built in the shape of a clutch of Bedouin tents.
 There’s squash and tennis, a gymnasium, a luxurious outdoor pool complex and an excellent fine dining French restaurant that specialises in flambé with all the trimmings.

 The whole Emirates Golf Club experience was a joy for me.
-Of course the bar bill for my hole in one was another matter.
+Of course, the bar bill for my hole in one was another matter.

 Tel: +971 (0)4 3801234